 The manufacturer’s warranty on eligible purchases is automatically extended for up to three years (this limit is subject to change).

-There are personal and business versions of the Centurion® Credit Card from American Express, but in either case, it’s a charge card - not a credit card.
+There are personal and business versions of the Centurion Card from American Express, but in either case, it’s a charge card - not a credit card.

 There's a long list of benefits to having the Black Card and, for frequent travelers (particularly those that stay in luxury hotels), the benefits may indeed pay for themselves.

 Ultimately, if you think you’ll make good use of the benefits (particularly the concierge service and travel perks) and the annual fee isn’t a burden, then it’s worth at least considering getting the Black Card...if you’re invited.